jpn--/wring/README.md

-# WRING
+# Wring

-A tool to compress multiple CSV files into parquet.
+A tool to manage efficient compression of various data files.

-The default uses zstd compression level 9, which is more than average.